ludvigalden/use-cleared-memo/README.md

 ## useClearedMemo(getFn, clearFn, deps, clearFnDeps) ⇒ <code>T</code>
 <p>Allows for clearing a memoized value when dependencies change as well as on unmount.
 The code
-below is a simplified version of the functionality, which omits the critical fact that the
-<em>every value that has been retrieved will be cleared before the next one is retrieved <strong>or</strong> when the component unmounts</em>.
+below is a simplified version of the functionality, which omits the critical fact that the every value that has been retrieved will be cleared before the next one is retrieved <strong>or</strong> when the component unmounts*.
 That means every retrieved value will be cleared, and only once.
 The most obvious use-case for this is creating subscriptions, which either just needs to get unsubscribed on unmount or hydrated when a new subscription should be created (based on the deps).</p>
 <pre class="prettyprint source lang-typescript"><code> React.useMemo(() => {